GovernmentPlates/indico-presentations/PITCHME.md

 <!--
-# How do we make the particles collide?
+# How do we accelerate and make the particles collide?

 - Using something called a Particle Accelerator
 - Specifically, the LHC - Large Hadron Collider